Seychelles Family Holidays 2023/2024

 The Seychelles is an incredibly safe place for families!
 A lot of hotels are very used to welcoming families, with open arms and smiling faces.
 All islands are very easy to get around as a family and the locals are incredibly friendly, too!

-Here at Turquoise, we do have a few favourite family hotels for the Seychelles.
+Here at Turquoise, we do have a few favourite family friendly hotels in the Seychelles.
 Some hotels are more suited for families, with kids' clubs and kids' menus meaning they have your little ones at the forefront of their minds at all times!
 These include Constance Ephelia, Four Seasons Resort Seychelles and Six Senses Zil Pasyon.
+Ask us about all-inclusive family holidays in the Seychelles.

 That is a tricky question!
 The Seychelles lends itself to island hopping, so we would always recommend staying or visiting at least two islands.
 Mahé is the main island which is bursting with colour, markets and beautiful beaches.
 Praslin is the second biggest island and is home to Vallée de Mai (a UNESCO World Heritage site) – where the legendary coco de mer grows on ancient palm trees.
 Those would be our top two islands for families!